Pending & Active: int(17)

-The course will address rehabilitation of a cancer patient addressing issues that are commonly seen such as cardiotoxicity, peripheral neuropathy, and radiation fibrosis.
+The course will address issues that are commonly seen in a patient who has been diagnosed with cancer such as cardiotoxicity, peripheral neuropathy, and radiation fibrosis.
 Treatment techniques will be instructed throughout the course that will develop the participant’s clinical skills including manual techniques, exercise prescription, balance training, and specific taping techniques.
 Some holistic medicine topics, including yoga and mindfulness, will be discussed in order to fully prepare the participant to be able to competently work with cancer survivors.

 Basics of the lymphatic system will be covered, as well as when to refer the patient to a lymphatic specialist for further treatment.
 Red flags and warning symptoms will be discussed so the participant feels comfortable with knowing when to refer the patient back to their medical provider for further assessment.

 This course is the first in a series.
 The two follow-on courses will address in-depth pelvic cancers.
 This introductory course is aimed to get the participant comfortable with working with oncology patients and as part of an interdisciplinary oncology team.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 Following the completion of this course, the participant will be able to: